yuhe0601/yuhe0601.github.io/_projects/NSFC2019_project.md

 ---
 title: "⭐ Automatic Reassembly of Fragmented Artifacts Based on Deep Feature Pattern Modeling"
-description: "We focus on enabling intelligent virtual restoration of cultural relics by addressing cultural bias, cross-modal hallucinations, and excessive imagination in generative models, through a domain knowledge-driven 3D content generation framework that integrates dynamic feature regulation, cultural-context-aware representation learning, multi-task knowledge distillation, and expert-in-the-loop evaluation to ensure fact-consistent and reliable restoration under low-resource conditions. "
+description: "We focus on the automatic reassembly of defective cultural relic fragments by addressing three key challenges: deep feature pattern learning with graph-based representation, probabilistic fragment matching, and reassembly optimization.
+This work establishes a unified framework that advances beyond single-feature matching and supports digital preservation, virtual restoration, and related areas such as deep learning and geometric processing."

 year: 2019              # ⭐ 年份分组
 selected: false          # ⭐ 是否精选